 My life, like yours, is way more complicated than what can be summed up on a single page.
-So, instead of attempting to communicate everything, let me give you a glimpse into some key moments.
-Hopefully something here will act as a starting point for something else — maybe coffee, consulting, project collabs, or just jamming over a shared interest.
+So, instead of attempting to communicate everything, let me give you a glimpse into some highlights to get the conversation started.

-At a high level: I exercise daily, eat mostly meat & never peanuts, train BJJ, do IF, listen to Soundcloud mixtapes, consult, write, read, and push myself to grow.
+At a high level: I exercise daily, train BJJ, write, read, and challenge myself to grow.
 As often as I can, I chase adrenaline and adventure through snowboarding, mountain biking, sailing, kiteboarding, and travel.